twilio-infra-as-code/voting-system-demo/README.md

 A simple phone based voting system backed by Twilio Phone Numbers and Functions that receives the vote as a DTMF and stores it in AWS DynamobDB.

+This solution is used for the webinar: [Building Communication Workflows with Twilio, Pulumi, and AWS](https://ahoy.twilio.com/devgen_webinar_workflows_NAMER-1)

 ## Pre-requisites

 * [A Twilio account](https://www.twilio.com/try-twilio)